Gordon Ramsay's spiced tomato and coconut soup

 Skill level: Bit of effort

 Celebrity chef Gordon Ramsay has made this spiced tomato and coconut soup recipe, a wonderful version of a spicy South Indian tomato soup.
-Originally featured in his book accompanying the Channel 4 series, Gordon's Great Escape, this tomato and coconut soup is really tasty and easy to make.
+Originally featured in his book accompanying the Channel 4 series, Gordon's Great Escape, this tomato and coconut soup is really tasty and easy to make infused with sweet tomatoes and warmed with a hint of ginger.
 We recommend using whole coconut milk rather than low-fat for the ultimate taste.
 Serve with a garnish of coriander leaves and toasted almonds.
+This recipe serves 4 people and will take 1hr to prepare and cook.
+This soup is best served on the day its made but leftovers can be stored in an airtight container in the fridge for up to 2 days.
+Reheat thoroughly before serving.

 - 500g tomatoes